buzzqw/TUS/OBSS/markdown-separati/en/04-ability-scores.md

 The Charisma score influences the number of *guys* you know.
 See I know a guy.....

-Typical situations for using Charisma include attempts to deceive a guard, swindle a merchant, earn money through gambling, pass yourself off as someone else through a disguise, allay someone's suspicions with false reassurances, or maintain an impassive face while telling a blatant lie.
+Typical situations for using Charisma include attempts to deceive a guard, swindle a merchant, earn money through gambling, pass yourself off as someone else through a disguise, allay someone' \*\*s suspicions with false reassurances, or maintain an impassive face while telling a blatant lie.

 A character with a Charisma score of -5 is unconscious.